Suriname Chartered Accountants Institute

 SMO 4: Code of Ethics for Professional Accountants

-In accordance with the Law on Accountancy of 2018, the SCAI is responsible for adopting ethical requirements for all professional accountants.
-SCAI, in compliance with the legislation, states it has developed its own code of ethics based on the 2016 IESBA Code of Ethics.
+In accordance with the Law on Accountancy of 2018, the Suriname Chartered Accountants Institute (SCAI) is responsible for adopting ethical requirements for all professional accountants.
+SCAI, in compliance with the Law on Accountancy of 2018, has developed its own code of ethics based on the 2018 International Code of Ethics issued by the IESBA and plans to update it based on the 2021 International Code of Ethics in 2022.

 To advance ethical behavior amongst professionals in Suriname, SCAI has been executing plans to raise awareness of the requirements amongst its members and other key stakeholders through the technical sessions that are included in the continuing professional education seminars.